Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-\paragraph{Discrete Conversion} An online handwriting template protection scheme is proposed by Sae-Bae et al.~\cite{sae-bae_online_nodate} which decomposes signatures into histograms on which the authentication is performed.
+For discrete conversion we found the following techniques aimed at template protection.
+An online handwriting template protection scheme is proposed by Sae-Bae et al.~\cite{sae-bae_online_nodate} which decomposes signatures into histograms on which the authentication is performed.
 They use one-dimensional histograms to capture the distribution of single features and two-dimensional histograms to capture the dependence between two features.
 Migdal et al.~\cite{migdal_my_2019} propose a template protection scheme for multiple modalities, including keystrokes.
 Their scheme combines multiple pieces of information, such as ip addresses, with the keystroke information and then computes a biohash on it.
 Leinonen et al.~\cite{leinonen_preventing_2017} investigate the anonymization of keystroke timing data using two rounding approaches which effectively sort the timings into buckets.
+Their approach appears to be effective as the identification drops from close to 100\% to below 10\%.
 Vassallo et al.~\cite{vassallo_privacy-preserving_2017} explore substitution of keys with a random nearby key to preserve the content of the typed text in a continuous authentication scenario.

-Figueiredo et al.~\cite{figueiredo_prepose_2016} have developed a modeling language that can be used to design new gestures for applications.
-Each gesture is validated to check if the gesture can harm the person performing it and if an existing gesture is overwritten by it.
-The gestures can then be recognized on the recording hardware, eliminating the need to give the application access to the clear data.
+Figueiredo et al.~\cite{figueiredo_prepose_2016} have developed a modeling language that can be used to design new gestures for applications. \del{Each gesture is validated to check if the gesture can harm the person performing it and if an existing gesture is overwritten by it.} The gestures can then be recognized on the recording hardware, eliminating the need to give the application access to the clear data.
+No privacy evaluation was performed.
+For privacy friendly gesture recognition Mukojima et al.~\cite{mukojima_deep-learning-assisted_2022} designed a system which illuminates the hand with a random pixel pattern and captures the remaining light on the opposite site of the hand with a detector.
+From this reduce data collection the shape of the hand is reconstructed via machine learning.
+The authors did not evaluate the privacy protection of their approach.